amira7190/E-commerce/README.md

 77- Create and link the comments page to the database
 78-  Shows comments on the Dashboard and inside items
 79- check for empty records in page
 81- copy back end files to front & test
+82- creat new categories and show it in navbar